Martin-L\"of Complexes: Doppelg a ngers, -algebras and -algebras

 \begin{proof} We need only verify the new axioms and the new conversion rule of the theory; if these are valid under the interpretation then the result follows by soundness.
 By construction, the judgements $a:G$\/ for $a \in G$\/ are valid.
 The identity types $\idn{G}{}(a,b)$\/ will be interpreted in a degenerate way, namely as the emptyset when $[a]\neq[b]$ and as the one element set when $[a]=[b]$.
 Thus if we have an element $f \in G_1$\/ with $s(f)=a$\/ and $t(f)=b$, then the interpretation of $f$\/ may be taken to be $[a]=[b]$, since the reflection rule allows us to derive $a=b$\/ from the axiom $f:\idn{G}{}(a,b)$.
 Similar reasoning works to show that the term judgements associated to higher cells of $G$\/ are soundly interpreted.
 Finally, the new conversion rule $i(a)=\rr(a)$\/ holds under the interpretation since both sides of the equation will be interpreted as $[a]$. \end{proof}

 The soundness of this interpretation guarantees that the map $p$\/ is injective: indeed, given two connected components $[a]$\/ and $[b]$\/ of $G$, suppose that $p[a]=p[b]$.
-Then $T_0[G]$\/ proves that $a=b$.
+Then $\mathbb{T}_{0}[G]$\/ proves that $a=b$.
 But then this equation should hold in the model $\pi_0(G)$, i.e. $[a]=[b]$\/ as elements of $\pi_0(G)$.
+In particular, the interpretation yields a map $q:M_{0}G\to\pi_{0}(G)$ of reflexive globular sets which is a retract of $p$.
+We will show in the next section that $q$\/ is in fact the inverse of $p$.